RMNowak001/RMNowak001/README.md

 ## Hello there 👋

-- 🔭 I’m currently working on : The Rockspray HOA's Website
+- 🔭 I’m currently working on : An HOA's Website
 - 🌱 I’m currently learning : GitHub
 - 👯 I’m not currently looking to collaborate yet
 - 🤔 I’m looking for help with : GitHub, I'm still a newbie